 The purpose of the Zero Waste Fund is to boost the district’s performance in waste minimisation – stopping or reducing the amount of valuable material that ends up in landfills.

 Anyone can apply.
 Applicants can be individuals, businesses, schools or community groups but they must be based in the New Plymouth District.

 Projects must promote or achieve new waste minimisation activities within New Plymouth District:

 Waste Hierarchy.
 Source: Ministry for the Environment

 *Funding will not be awarded for existing activities or the running costs of existing activities of organisations, individuals or groups but will be considered for the costs associated with the significant expansion or scaling-up of an existing project.

-For funding round two of 2022 (September 2022), projects that have a focus on organic waste, the highest levels of the waste hierarchy, and farming/rural waste are highly encouraged to apply.
+Projects that have a focus on organic waste, the highest levels of the waste hierarchy, and farming/rural waste are highly encouraged to apply.
 All other projects will also be considered.

 The level of reporting required will depend on the amount of funding NPDC approves.
 For project proposals greater than $3,000, reporting will be required at key milestones, as well as a final outcomes report.
 For projects seeking less than $3,000, a final one-off report will be required

 When you apply through Smarty Grants (the link will be available only during the application period), you will be required to provide the following: